redox-os/orbtk-book/src/ch01-03-composition-system.md

 All controls in `OrbTK` support the ability to size to the natural size of their content.
 This allows the toolkit to dynamically layout the entities.
-No matter if things resizes, or application logic will need to add or subdivide other entities in the tree.
+No matter if things resize, or application logic will need to add or subdivide other entities in the tree.

 The Arrange phase allows a parent to position and determine the final